home edit page issue tracker

 Border cases

-Resultative, subject and future-II participles are word forms that may share properties and usage of adjectives and verbs.
-Note, that both core participial forms (used to form the indicative) and participial adjectives (used in nominal predication with copula, as well as to form secondary compound tenses or to modify nouns) are tagged VERB:
+Resultative, subject, and past participles are word forms that share properties and usage of both adjectives and verbs.
+Note that both core participial forms (used to form finite indicative tenses) and adjectival participles (used in nominal predication with the copula or to modify nouns) are tagged VERB:

-Note that some participial adjectives are tagged ADJ, although they may have verbal features in addition to the adjectival ones.
+Note that some participial adjectives that are already lexicalized as adjectives are tagged ADJ, although they may retain certain verbal features.